New Age UK report ‘Ageing in squalor and distress’ reveals plight of vulnerable older people at the bottom of the private rented sector

 Currently households aged over 65 account for fewer than one in ten of all those living in the private rented sector, but their numbers are reportedly rising fast: a recent survey by the National Landlords Association (NLA) found that the numbers of retired people in the UK moving into the private rented sector has increased by 200,000 over the last four years and one estimate is that a third of over-60s could be living in private rented accommodation by 2040.

-Calls to the advice line uncovered the following experiences among older people renting at the bottom end of the market:
+However, calls to Age UK’s Advice line between 2013 and 2016 uncovered the following experiences among older people who are renting at the bottom end of the market:

 - Damp, mould and cold going unchecked, causing or exacerbating chronic illnesses

 - Over the top rent rises imposed following necessary improvements – the law allows this to happen within reason but there are concerns this provision is sometimes being unfairly exploited